xrysamuel/CS2305-ArchLab/Transpose/report.md

-# Matrix Transpose
+# Optimizing Matrix Transpose on GPUs

 ## 1 Implementation of Matrix Transpose

-In this experiment, we aim to implement the matrix transpose operation.
-The goal is to transpose an $N \times N$ single-precision floating-point matrix, with the input and output stored in two separate arrays in memory.
-We will implement different versions of matrix transpose and compare their performance.
+In this lab, our goal is to implement and evaluate the matrix transpose operation.
+We aim to transpose an $N \times N$ single-precision floating-point matrix, with the input and output stored in separate memory arrays.
+Different versions of the matrix transpose will be implemented to compare their performance.

 ### 1.1 CPU Implementation of Matrix Transpose

-On the CPU, we employ the simplest method for matrix transpose, which involves a nested loop and enabling the `-O2` optimization.
-Its time complexity is $O(n^2)$.
+On the CPU, we use the simplest method for matrix transposition, which involves a nested loop structure.
+This method is optimized with the `-O2` compiler flag and has a time complexity of $O(n^2)$.

 ```c
 void transposeCPU(float *inputMat, float *outputMat, int N)